 The coolest – or scariest – part of the trail comes about halfway up.
 There’s a small section where there is no ground beneath the railway, so you have to watch your step or risk falling through the track.
 It isn’t especially hard to traverse this section, but it might make some people uncomfortable.

-If that’s the case, you can avoid this part by finding the short dirt trail on the right side of the track and following it for a couple minutes until it reconnects with the railway further up the hill.
+If that’s the case, you can avoid this part of the Koko Head stairs by finding the short dirt trail on the right side of the track and following it for a couple minutes until it reconnects with the railway further up the hill.

 Eventually, if you persevere enough, you will reach the summit, where you can risk your life by balancing precariously on old wooden beams.